VirgilSecurity/virgil-purekit-php/README.md

 `EnrollAccount` or `VerifyPassword` functions.
 The `encryptionKey` will be the same for both functions.

-In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `purekitrecord`.
+In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `PureRecord`.
 The `encryptionKey` will be updated after user changes own password.

 Here is an example of data encryption/decryption with an `encryptionKey`: